 During the program establishment phase there are limited results or analysis required.
-In years one and two of the plan, annual reports will provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
-Wildlife compensation program information from the Ministry of Agriculture was analyzed after it was received.
+In years one to three of the plan, annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
+In year 3, wildlife compensation program information from the Ministry of Agriculture was analyzed and farm operations were identified for potential inclusion in the program.